Piano Trio (Hensel)

 Comparison between themes of the 1st and 3rd movements in Fanny Hensel's Trio for violin, cello, piano, in D minor, Opus 11.

 The Piano Trio for violin, cello, piano in D minor, Op.
-11, by Fanny Mendelssohn was conceived between 1846 and 1847 as a birthday present for her sister Rebecka, and posthumously published in 1850, three years after the composer's death.
+11, by Fanny Hensel was conceived between 1846 and 1847 as a birthday present for her sister Rebecka, and posthumously published in 1850, three years after the composer's death.

 The trio is in four movements: